yura123123/C-ped/README.md

 ## Project's goal

-The goal of this project is to create a web-service capable of finding code by tags, that satisfies given test cases.
+The goal of this project is to create a web-service capable of finding code by a search query, that satisfies given test cases.

 If done properly, such a project might save up a lot of time on development, by giving out good solutions to common, formulated requests.